LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/auxilary_files.rst

 #.
 The first few columns on the left represent the link between generic unit types available in ENTSO-E databases and detailed unit types as available in Ecoinvent.
 #.
 The second block, labeled Environmental impacts of Ecoinvent sources, contains the impacts per kWh of production from each unit type as defined in the Ecoinvent database.
 The values are from Ecoinvent.
 Ecoinvent also suggests an overall technology share (how much of each unit type is installed in the country) used to link unit types from both Ecoinvent and ENTSO-E databases.
 #.
 The third block, labeled Environmental impacts of ENTSO-E sources, contains the impacts per kWh of production grouped by unit type as defined in the ENTSO-E database.
-This block contains the values to be used in DYNAMICAL.
+This block contains the values to be used in EcoDynElec.
 #.
 A fourth block may be located bellow the first block.
 They allow an estimation of Other Fossil and Other Renewable, two production unit types provided in ENTSO-E databases and absent from Ecoinvent.
 The impact of each of these units is replaced by the impacts of one other production unit of Ecoinvent.
 Three choices are available for each unit type: Max. (choses replacement unit that maximizes the impacts of this unit), Min. (idem with minimum) and Moy. (average scenario).
 Per default, the Max. is selected.

 This format is similar for all countries.
 Though it differs slightly between AT, CH, DE, FR, IT, CZ and the rest of countries.

 For the Residual, the impacts are presented and computed in first to third blocks in the same manner and the choice of unit type is also determined via a similar fourth block.
 A fifth block is added bellow and contains all impact values of unit types that are most likely to supply the residual.

-Some DYNAMICAL functions were specifically tailored to extract relevant information from excel spreadsheets with this exact formatting.
+Some functions of EcoDynElec were specifically tailored to extract relevant information from excel spreadsheets with this exact formatting.
 Impact values per unit type and country are then merged together in an exploitable vector of unitary impacts called Functional Unit (FU) vector.